-Loans and receivables are financial assets with fixed or determinable payments that are not quoted in an active market.
+Financial assets with fixed or determinable payments that are not quoted in an active market.

-The Fund's loans and receivables comprise of trade and other receivables and cash deposits and are recognised in the net asset statement at amortised cost.
+The Fund's financial assets comprise of trade and other receivables and cash deposits and are recognised in the net asset statement at amortised cost.